mkoseoglu091/movie-app/README.md

 5. Once you find the movie you are looking for, you can add that movie to your own list, but you need to provide a date watched.
 You can also provide a rating out of 10 and any comments.
 6. The movies that you add will appear in 'My List', you can delete or edit these movies.
 7. php artisan route:list to see all routes

+#### To Do
+1. user_id in routes are no longer needed, carefully remove them
+2. User Delete Option